Active Substance: migalastat hydrochloride

 Therapeutic Area: Fabry Disease

-Galafold is indicated for long-term treatment of adults and adolescents aged 16 years and older with a confirmed diagnosis of Fabry disease (α-galactosidase A deficiency) and who have an amenable mutation (see the tables in section 5.1).
+Galafold is indicated for long-term treatment of adults and adolescents aged 16 years and older with a confirmed diagnosis of Fabry disease (α-galactosidase A deficiency) and who have an amenable mutation.

 What is Galafold and what is it used for?